TypeformIO/Node-Bootstrap/readme.md

 ## Requirements

 * NodeJS version 0.11 or later
-* NPM, comes with NodeJS
-* An working internet connection
+* An working internet connection (for local exposure via [https://github.com/localtunnel/localtunnel](Localtunnel) and rendering of the forms)

 ## Installing